skymaiden/making-breaking/about.markdown

 Hi there, welcome to my little corner of the internet 😊

-I'm Hinerangi, a [kiwi](<https://en.wikipedia.org/wiki/Kiwi_(people)>) living in France, obsessed with learning and making everything I can.
+My name is Hinerangi ([hear that](https://maoridictionary.co.nz/search?keywords=hinerangi) and read about [my ancestor](https://nzhistory.govt.nz/people/guide-sophia)).
+I'm a [kiwi](<https://en.wikipedia.org/wiki/Kiwi_(people)>) living in France, obsessed with learning and making everything I can.
 Currently learning to mend, sew and knit my wardrobe.

 This is some sort of public notebook for documenting stuff I'm learning – because I'll probably forget things if I don't write them down, and maybe someone else might find the information interesting.